LeeMendelowitz/byob-presentations/2014/0225-git_with_confidence/README.md

 ![commits](img/git_commit_parents.png)

-You can explore blobs, trees, and commits using `git cat-file`:
+You can explore blobs, trees, and commits using `git cat-file` (but this is not necessary in practice):

 ```
 $ git cat-file -t 5eab59d5579379e7ac24ca8d0515e077bbd7bb9c